lllllllucyyyyyyy/picow-tcode/log.md

 ## later
 The t-code decoder? is coming along well.
 I felt like spitting out a custom object with all the details would be the easiest to implement across various devices without overcomplicating things tooo much.
 I was considering callbacks, but an object is a bit cleaner to implement on the device code end.

+# 4/6/25
+Busy day yesterday, so no updates, but the functionality of both the t-code processor and the bluetooth callbacks are complete.
+All that is left is to implement some functionality to actually use the incoming data, for which I plan to implement a simple dual-vibration system.
+Hopefully I can demonstrate a way to add in serial support as well.